jan-vince/smallcontactform/README.md

 *If your custom form field has name eg. 'email', you use it in template with ````{{fields.email}}````.*

+## GOOGLE ANALYTICS

+> if you want to use these settings, be sure to have Google Analytics scripts included on your site.
+You can use [Rainlab Google Analytics plugin](https://octobercms.com/plugin/rainlab-googleanalytics).

+### Events

+You can allow events to be send to your GA account when the form is successfully sent.

+There are (translatable) fields for category, action and label.

+*All event settings can be overriden in component property so if you use more then one form, you can custommize events for each of them.*

 ## MESSAGES LIST

 All sent data from Contact form are saved and listed in backend Messages list.